Joonie86/COBRA-7.3/481/REX/README.md

 	(also as PS3MAPI opcodes)
 	* Added temporary disablement of Cobra syscall8 to allow dumpers peek 0x1000 to 0x9800
 	* BASIC_PLUGIN hash is commented.

+	[ Haxxxen's changes ]

+	Extra patch for PSP SAVE DATA is disabled by default to improve compatibility, however can be toggled by CROSS+R1 when launching PSP launcher.

 STILL IN W.I,P, please let me know if anyone is interested in making changes in this note :)